Data Farm Concept Woman Standing

 That's where Lambda Labs comes in.

-Lambda Labs offers cloud-based, on-demand access to NVIDIA's GPU instances and clusters, enabling AI developers from any organization to quickly, easily, and affordably access the best computing hardware available.
+Lambda offers cloud-based, on-demand access to NVIDIA's GPU instances and clusters, enabling AI developers from any organization to quickly, easily, and affordably access the best computing hardware available.

 And it's working.